 4. Periodicity of Reporting– Financial Accounting reports are issued periodically e.g. annually, semi-annually etc. Cost Accounting reports can be prepared when the management requires them.

-5. Audit Requirements– Financial Accounts should be audited an external or independent party.
+5. Audit Requirements– Financial Accounts should be audited by an external or independent party.
 Cost Accounts needs not be audited unless they contain vital information for the audit.

-6. Legal Requirement– Financial Accounting reports are compulsory law (under CAP 486).
+6. Legal Requirement– Financial Accounting reports are compulsory by law (under CAP 486).
 Cost Accounting reports are prepared when management require them.

-7. Sources of Information– Data used to prepare financial statement is historical nature i.e. based on past transactions.
+7. Sources of Information– Data used to prepare financial statement is historical by nature i.e. based on past transactions.
 Cost Accounting uses historical, current and sometimes future data to prepare its statement.